MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/plugins.md

 ---
-title: "Plugins"
+title: "Consuming and Creating Xamarin.Forms Plugins"
-description: "Easily add native functionality to Xamarin.Forms apps" ms.prod: xamarin ms.assetid: 8A06A420-A9D0-4BCB-B9AF-3AEA6A648A8B
+description: "This article explains how to consume and create Xamarin.Forms Plugins.
+Plugins are typically used to easily expose native platform features." ms.prod: xamarin ms.assetid: 8A06A420-A9D0-4BCB-B9AF-3AEA6A648A8B ms.technology: xamarin-forms
-ms.technology: xamarin-forms